Macrometacorp/macrometa-connector-databricks/README.md

 ## How to install the Macrometa Databricks Connector

-1. You need to get the JAR file for the connector.
-You can do that by two ways:
+1. Obtain the JAR file.
+You can obtain the JAR file for the connector through either of the following methods:

-    1. Using the official github package released for this repository and directly downloading the JAR file asset from there for example: app-0.0.1.jar
+a.
+Using the Official GitHub Package: Download the pre-built JAR file from the official GitHub package for this repository.
+For example: app-0.0.1.jar.
+This is the recommended way for production usage.

-    2. Using the latest code in master branch (Not a recommended way since this code might not be officialy released), by cloning the repository (git clone https://github.com/Macrometacorp/macrometa-connector-databricks.git) and building the JAR file using Gradle from the root of this project folder using command: ./gradlew clean shadowJar
+b.
+Building from Source: Clone this repository by running git clone https://github.com/Macrometacorp/macrometa-connector-databricks.git, and then build the JAR file using Gradle.
+Open a terminal in the root folder of the project and execute the command: ./gradlew clean shadowJar.
+This method provides the latest code, but it may not be officially released, so it's not recommended for production environments.

 2. The generated JAR file named 'macrometa-connector-databricks.jar' will be located in the `app/build/libs` directory.
 Upload the JAR file to your Databricks workspace using the [Databricks CLI](https://docs.databricks.com/dev-tools/cli/index.html) or the Databricks UI.